 The gender gap in art history

 There are only 21 out of 2300 paintings in the collection at the National Gallery in London by women.
 This video, produced by the museum, commemorated Women’s History month earlier this year, explores the representation of women in their collection; the artists, the patrons, and the women who inspired our paintings.
 They also examine the social and cultural environment to understand what it took to succeed as a female artist in times when opportunities for women were so few.
+You can be a desired person for girls on this site.

 Despite the obstacles they faced; no formal art training for women, exclusion from male life drawing classes, harassment, and prejudice to name but a few, they succeeded because of their determination and talent.
 Many were among the most famous and sought-after artists of their day.